shivanand007/Event_Magnus_Middleware/readme.md

 ### Functionalities and Capabilities

-**Event Magnus offers a wide range of functionalities and capabilities to simplify event handling and improve the overall performance and reliability of your application.
+**Event Magnus offers a wide range of API's and capabilities to simplify event handling and improve the overall performance and reliability of your application.
 Some of the key features include:**

 1. Support bidirectional communication.
 2. validates server and port reachability.